Customer Journey Analytics overview

 Customer Journey Analytics is one capability among many that rely on the Adobe Experience Platform.
 Several other capabilities, also built on Experience Platform, let you get the most out of your data.

 Adobe Experience Platform lets you centralize and standardize customer data and content from any system and apply data science and machine learning to improve the design and delivery of personalized experiences.
 Customer data in the platform is stored as datasets,which consist of a schema and batches of data.
 For more detail on the platform, see Adobe Experience Platform Architecture Overview.

-From Data Ingestion to direct SQL access, several components of the Experience Platform are central to Customer Journey Analytics and act in conjunction with it:
+From Data Ingestion to direct SQL access, several components of the Experience Platform are central to Customer Journey Analytics and complement it:

 - Query Service: Use standard SQL to retrieve data from Adobe Experience Platform, such as Adobe solution data, customer 1st-party data, or any other Platform data.
-It is a serverless tool that allows you to join any datasets and capture the query results as a new dataset for use in reporting, Data Science Workspace, or for ingestion into Profile Service.
+It is a server-less tool that allows you to join any datasets and capture the query results as a new dataset for use in reporting, Data Science Workspace, or for ingestion into Profile Service.
 You can use Query Service to build data analysis ecosystems, creating a picture of consumers across their various interaction channels.
-These channels might include Point-of-Sale systems, Web, Mobile, CRM systems, etc.
+These channels might include Point-of-Sale systems, Web, Mobile, CRM systems, and so forth.